tchajed/sys-verif-fa25/docs/assignments/setup.md

 ::: details Option 2: install Coq on your own

-Make sure to get Coq 8.19.2 for compatibility (Coq 8.20 is likely to work but use Coq 8.19 so we're all using the same software).
+Install Coq 8.20.0 for compatibility (Coq 8.19 is very likely to work if you can't get the latest version).

 You will need an IDE for Coq: